dfiedlerx/Fupma/README.md

-# Fupma - Full PHP MVC MVC Architeture
+# Fupma - Full PHP MVC Architeture

 Fupma is a PHP-based mini framework, designed to simplify the use of MVC architecture.
 The idea is a fast and organized style to generate pages and modules on a fast reading platform.
 Fupma's structure and folders can also be easily modified in the configuration files.